 As to the negligence claim, the defense cited case law that the seller had no duty for an open or obvious visible defect after the sale, and especially after the buyer had sufficient time to inspect.
 Given that the defect was clear for the ten months during which the Plaintiff resided in the home prior to the accident, the Plaintiff caved when presented with this case law and research and dropped that claim.

 As to the contract claim, the defense argued that the agreement to fix the railing had to be in writing because it was for land sale.
-That didn’t work, however, when Plaintiff’s father claimed to remember a written agreement to that end that was lost in the intervening years.
+However; that argument failed when Plaintiff’s father claimed to remember a written agreement to that end that had been lost in the intervening years.
 Because the accident and sale occurred in 1996, similar instances of fading memory and misplaced or poorly preserved documents were abundant.
-Undaunted, CJ then argued that the Plaintiff, at 4 years old, was not an intended third party beneficiary of the agreement and therefore had no standing to enforce the agreement.
+Undaunted, it was then argued that the Plaintiff, at 4 years old, was not an intended third party beneficiary of the agreement and therefore had no standing to enforce the agreement.
 Simply put, if they had a problem with it, Plaintiff’s father (the purchaser of the home) should have sued immediately following the accident.
-In response, the Plaintiff tried to create sufficient evidence by claiming that his father had told seller’s agent about his child’s presence being the reason why they wanted the railing.
-The case law and the judge required more than that, however, and CJ’s motion for summary judgment was granted.
+In response, Plaintiff tried to create sufficient evidence by claiming that his father had told seller’s agent about his child’s presence being the reason why they wanted the railing.
+The case law and the judge required more than that, however, and Smith Freed Eberhard’s motion for summary judgment was granted.

 By undertaking such a thorough analysis of relevant case law and moving appropriately for summary judgement, Smith Freed Eberhard attorneys saved yet another client significant costs.
 Ultimately, there was no need for discovery, medical experts, depositions, or even a site visit to the house.
 The defense won on the law alone – a quick and economical dismissal for a very appreciative client.